jsdelivr/jsdelivr/README.md

 HTTP2
 -----------------

-All of our POPs support HTTP2, allowing performant transfers when possible.
+All of our POPs support HTTP2 offering better performance to all users.

 China